carlosinator/hangman/README.md

 # hangman
-A program that plays Hangman and similar versions of Hangman using Information Theory
+A program that plays Hangman and similar versions using Information Theory